hasham-m-khan/Server-Status/README.md

 # Server-Status
 Rest API for JK Series Games

+****

 **INFORMATION**
+  **The backend will send a getstatus or getinfo request to the game server through a udp connection and output the response in JSON format.**

   * Valid queries: getinfo or getstatus
   * **your_site/api/serverlist/your_query**: Pings all servers in the list with your query
   * **your_site/api/serverlist/your_query/server_port/server_host**: Sends query to the server